michaelsrichter/azure-elastic-risk-agent/README.md

 #### Function Integration Configuration
 - **IndexDocumentUrlPath** (default: "/api/index-document") - URL path for the IndexDocument function endpoint.
 Allows customization of the internal function URL used when ProcessPDF automatically indexes chunks.
+- **IndexDocumentMaxRetries** (default: 3) - Maximum number of retry attempts when calling IndexDocument fails due to transient errors.
+Retries are performed for 5xx server errors and 429 rate limit responses.
+- **IndexDocumentInitialRetryDelayMs** (default: 1000) - Initial delay in milliseconds before the first retry.
+Subsequent retries use exponential backoff (delay doubles with each attempt).

 ### Elasticsearch Integration